nickelslol/OverFiltrr/README.md

 > [!WARNING]
-> - OverFiltrr is a work in progress, it has been working for me with minimal problems.
+> - OverFiltrr is a work in progress; it has been working for me with minimal problems.
-> - It has vastly been developed with ChatGPT
+> - This project was largely developed with help from ChatGPT

 ## Prerequisites